gmp26/generator-angular-ls/readme.md

 Based on [angular-generator](https://github.com/yeoman/angular-generator/)

-## Usage
+## Provisional Usage

-DO NOT USE - this does not work yet.
+NB: Until things stabilise further I won't publish this as a node module, so to use you will have to git clone the repo, cd to it, and run `npm link`.

-## Future Usage
+The generator will then ge available globally.

-Install `generator-angular`:
+Install `generator-angular-ls`:
 ```
-npm install -g generator-angular
+npm install -g generator-angular-ls
 ```

 Make a new directory, and `cd` into it: